Izzuddin101/Izzuddin101/README.md

-Hey its eldoonfish, just be doing random projects involving AI as well as abusing them to do my work 24/7
+Hey its eldoonfish, just be doing random projects involving AI.
+I wouldn't say im a vibe coder, i do 10% of the work and abuse the AI.
+It's mutual abuse, ai is just stupid.

 Currently working on personal project shhhh.... and work i guess.